GiorgioZacharo/AccelSeeker/README.md

          clang -S -emit-llvm -O3 -fprofile-instr-use=$(BENCH).profdata -o bench.ir bench.c

-    b) AccelCands Identification and Merit and Cost estimation
+    b) AccelCands Identification and performance/area estimation (Merit/Cost estimation).

-        The Analysis Passes are being in use.
-We are fproviding as input the *.ir files that were produced in the previous step.
+    The Analysis Passes are invoked.
+We are providing as input the *.ir files that were generated in the previous step.

-         opt -load ~giorgio/llvm_new/build/lib/BBFreqAnnotation.so -O3 -BBFreqAnnotation -stats -S *.ir > *.bbfreq.ll

-        Now every Basic Block has the respective frequency annotated in the output *.bbfreq.ll files.
-        This information is going to be used next.

-         opt -load ~giorgio/llvm_new/build/lib/IdentifyAccelCands.so -IdentifyAccelCands -stats *.bbfreq.ll > /dev/null

-        The output from loading this pass provides us with a full analysis of the AccelCands.
+    The output from loading this pass provides us with a full analysis of the AccelCands regarding their Merit, Cost estimation and the application of the overlapping rule, so that candidates whose computation completely overlaps with the computation of other candidates are mutually exclusive.

-    c) AccelCands Selection (candidate selection)
+    c) AccelCands Selection (HW accelerators selection)

-       Candidate Selection is performed by using an exact selection algorithm (not included in this package).
+    The Selection phase takes place where a subset of the initial set of potential candidates for acceleration are selected, so that their cumulative speedup is maximized and their cumulative area does not exceed a user-defined area budget.

 Installation

-First you need to copy all the necessary files to your LLVM source tree.
-You need to edit though this line:
+First all necessary files need to be copied to the LLVM source tree.
+This line required to be edited:

     export LLVM_SRC_TREE="path/to/llvm/source/root"